 This process helps the team analyze and synthesize observations.

 The wording also matters here.
 For example, Voxpopme has a process to gather customer feedback and internal ideas.
-Years ago this was called “feature request,” a term that was abandoned because it wasn’t focusing on a human-centered problem, Jenn said.
+Years ago this was called “feature request,” a term that was abandoned because it wasn’t focusing on a human-centered problem, said Jenn.

 “Using the term feature request or idea was skipping the empathy stage and it went right into ‘I have an idea’,” Jenn said.
 “It’s really important to understand the problem.”